Checklist for New International Students

 Required medical insurance information

-All International students and scholars with F and J non-immigrant status in the United States are required to have health insurance that meets the guidelines set by the Florida Board of Governors Regulation BOG 6.009 and FAU Regulation 4.009.
-Beginning with the new policy year, international students will be enrolled in the university-sponsored Student Health Insurance Program (SHIP), and the insurance premium will be charged to the student’s FAU account.
-Please review information about the insurance benefits and costs.
+All F1 and J-1 students in the United States are required to have health insurance that meets the university’s requirements.
+International students will be routinely enrolled in the university-sponsored Student Health Insurance Program (SHIP), and the insurance premium will be charged to the student’s FAU account.

 Clear registration holds that prevent you from registering in classes